 Main Flow:

 The content creator provides the ability to check the care plan document for the information needed to create the care plan summary section.
-At a minimal, the care plan document includes a health concern section with health concerns linked to the applicable goal(s).
+At a minimum, the care plan document includes a health concern section with health concerns linked to the applicable goal(s).
 The goal references and is referenced by content in the interventions section.
 The interventions are referenced by content in the health status and evaluation section.

 Post Conditions: